Víctor Pecci

-Víctor Pecci Sr. (born October 15, 1955) is a former professional tennis player from Paraguay.
+Víctor Pecci Sr. (born October 15, 1955) is a Paraguayan former professional tennis player.

 He was ranked as high as world No. 9 in singles in 1980 and world No. 31 in doubles in 1984.
 Pecci is famous for reaching the 1979 French Open final.
-He beat Guillermo Vilas 6–0, 6–2, 7–5 in the quarterfinals and Jimmy Connors 7–5, 6–4, 5–7, 6–3 in the semifinals, but lost to three-time champion Björn Borg in the final.
+He beat Guillermo Vilas in the quarterfinals and Jimmy Connors in the semifinals, but lost to three-time champion Björn Borg in the final in four sets.
 He also reached the semifinals in 1981 and was runner-up in Rome.
 Pecci won the French Open boys' singles in 1973.